Your web browser is outdated and may be insecure

 The review described the impact of staffing levels on safe and effective care delivery, concluding that having correct ratios of nursing support workers is essential to deliver patient safety; however, nursing support workers should not be used to offset a shortfall in the registered nurse workforce.

-Nursing associates have been part of the NMC register since 2018 (England only).
+Registered nursing associates have been part of the NMC register since 2018 (England only).
 The role was introduced in response to the Shape of Caring review (2015) to help build the capacity of the nursing workforce and the delivery of high-quality care (HEE) Health Education England.

 The nursing associate role was introduced to provide a bridging role between unregistered healthcare assistants and registered nurses, filling a perceived skills gap and offering an alternative route into nursing.
-Nursing associates are described by the NMC as members of the nursing workforce who have gained a foundation degree, typically involving two years of higher education.
-They undertake valuable roles in health and care services; however, they are not nurses and it is intended that this role should support registered nurses by enabling them to focus on more complex clinical duties.
+Registered nursing associates are described by the NMC as members of the nursing workforce who have gained a foundation degree, typically involving two years of higher education.
+They undertake valuable roles in health and care services; however, they are not registered nurses and it is intended that this role should support registered nurses by enabling them to focus on more complex clinical duties.

 With the growing nursing and health care support workforce in the UK, there is a need for wider standardisation of the nursing workforce roles and implementation of robust role definitions and scope of practice.